iojcde/iojcde/README.md

-# Currently Migrating to Gitlab:
+<h2>Currently Migrating to Gitlab:</h2/>
 https://gitlab.jcde.xyz

+<h3><i>"Software is like sex; it's better when it's free"</i></h3>

+  \- Linus Torvalds

 [![My GitHub stats](https://github-readme-stats.vercel.app/api?username=JcdeA)](https://github.com/anuraghazra/github-readme-stats)

-# Hi!

-My username on Github is JcdeA.

-I am a random middle schooler you've probably have never heard about.

-I am also an dev by night.
-I don't really develop stuff that's very advanced right now, so don't expect too much from me.

 # Experience
-I'm experienced in Python, but has some experience with other langauges such as:
+I have experience in many topics such as:
+  (sorted by most experience)
+  * TypeScript (and JavaScript)
+  * Web design
+  * Linux
-  * Javascript
+  * Containers (Docker)
-  * little bit of C/ C++
-  * shell scripting
+  * Shell scripting
+  * Go
+  * Kubernetes

   ... and more.

 # Environment
-I am an avid Artix Linux user
+I am an avid Arch linux Linux user.

+I am also interested in design, and always strive to make great looking user interfaces that also function well